quiltdata/quilt/docs/Technical Reference.md

 1. Quilt is now up and running.
 You can click on the _QuiltWebHost_ value in Outputs and log in with your administrator password to invite users.

+## Upgrade

+Once you have a Quilt stack running, you can upgrade it as follows.
+You will need a licensed CloudFormation template from Quilt.

+1. Navigate to AWS Console > CloudFormation > Stacks
+1. Select your Quilt stack
+1. Click Update (upper right)
+1. Choose Replace current template
+1. Enter the Amazon S3 URL for your template
+1. Click Next (several times) and proceed to apply the update

+Your previous setting should carry over.

 ## Advanced configuration

 The default Quilt settings are adequate for most use cases.
 The following section